-Indicator (a) The North Carolina Department of Public Safety has created a document that outlines the requirements of what should be considered in determining a staffing plan that considers PREA safety.
-Agency policy requires, "Juvenile Facility Central Office shall submit annual staffing plans to the PREA Office.
+Indicator (a) The North Carolina Division of Juvenile Justice and Delinquency Prevention has created a policy language that outlines the requirements of what should be considered in determining a staffing plan that considers PREA safety.
+The Agency policy requires, "Juvenile Facility Central Office shall submit annual staffing plans to the PREA Office.
 The report must include staffing reports and any deviations from the required ratios.
 Additionally, the Central Office shall assess, determine, and document whether adjustments are needed to 1.
 The staffing plan; 2.
 Prevailing staffing patterns; 3.
 The center's deployment of video monitoring systems and other monitoring technologies; and 4.
 The resources the center has available to commit to ensure adherence to the staffing plan."

 The PREA Office has worked with the facility to document the elements of the standard.
 The Auditor reviewed the staffing plan that protects residents against sexual misconduct.
-The various elements to be considered in developing a plan include generally accepted juvenile correctional practice, frequency of sexual assaults/complaints (of which there were none), population makeup of the units, and how video monitoring and human can support safety.
-The LYDC's Staffing documents the elements required in indicator (a).
+The various 11 elements to be considered in developing a plan include generally accepted juvenile correctional practice, frequency of sexual assaults/complaints (of which there were none), population makeup of the units, and how video monitoring and human can support safety.
+The Staffing documents the elements required in indicator (a).
 The plan provides the reader with the information used in determining the number of assigned staff as required in indicator (a).
-The facility capacity is 44 male residents in 4 units, but the Juvenile population average for 2021 was 29 residents.
-With the agency's effort to provide social distancing during the pandemic, the current population was down to 21 males during the site visit.
-Included in the document was information on the frequency of PREA complaints, the risk level of the population, the client population's mental health profile, and the technology that has been put in place to aid supervision.
+The facility capacity is 18 male or female residents in 1 main housing unit.
+There are two rooms that are in separate from the main unit but are not used for discipline and have not been used to protect an individual from imminent risk of sexual abuse.
+There was one resident in this area who was out in the day area like other residents.
+Included in the staffing document was information on the frequency of PREA complaints, the risk level of the population, the client population's mental health profile, and the technology that has been put in place to aid supervision.
 The information included the assignment of custody staff and supervisory staff.
 The report accompanied the staff assignment schedule, which also outlines the placement of staffing to ensure ratios are maintained.
 Interviews with the Director and the PREA Compliance Manager describe the development process used in the completion of the annual assessment of staffing.
-The Director confirmed the report's statement of no judicial, federal or oversight body's findings of inadequacies.
-The facility has maintained staffing throughout the COVID-19 crisis.
+The Director confirmed the report's statement of no judicial, federal, or oversight body's findings of inadequacies.
+The facility has maintained staffing throughout the past year without going under minimum staffing.
+The facility has 27 cameras that cover the entire interior and exterior spaces.
+The Director also supports that when needs are identified the agency is quick to support the facility.
+As an example, the NCDJJDP has paid for additional healthcare hours to monitor a resident with a significant health risk.